pixelprotest/cozy-manager/README.md

    MODEL_STORAGE_DIR=/path/to/model/storage/directory
    ```

-## Usage
+## Quick Start

-The AI Model Manager provides three main commands:

-to download a model from a url: `cozy download`
+Follow the installation instructions above, then to download your first model:

+`cozy download <url> <type> <base> <optional local filename>`
+- url: could be a huggingface url to a .safetensors file or a generic civitai model page url
+- type: can be a model type like `lora`, `vae`, `controlnet`, etc
+- base: can be a model base like `sdxl`, `sd1.5`, `sd1.0`, etc
+- optional local filename: if you want to store the model with a different name than the original filename

-to remove all downloaded models: `cozy unload`
+to clear out disk space and remove all locally stored models:

+`cozy unload`

-to reload all previously downloaded models: `cozy reload`
+to reload all previously downloaded models:

+`cozy reload`

+to list all the models in your collection:

+`cozy list`

+to list data size of currently local / loaded models:

+`cozy list --data`

 other commands: